shik-sha/Tic-tac-toe-game/README.md

                 print(" **** " +turn + " won. ****")
                 break

-        # If neither X nor O wins and the board is full, we'll declare the result as 'tie'.
-        if count == 9:
+        ''' If neither X nor O wins and the board is full, we'll declare the result as 'tie'.''' if count == 9:
             print("\nGame Over.\n")
             print("It's a Tie!!")

-        # Now we have to change the player after every move.
-        if turn =='X':
+        ''' Now we have to change the player after every move.''' if turn =='X':
             turn = 'O'
         else:
             turn = 'X'

-    # Now we will ask if player wants to restart the game or not.
-    restart = input("Do want to play Again?(y/n)")
-    if restart == "y" or restart == "Y":
+    '''Now we will ask if player wants to restart the game or not.''' restart = input("Do want to play Again?(y/n)") if restart == "y" or restart == "Y":
         for key in board_keys: